UD Trucks: 2010–present

 On February 1, 2010, Nissan Diesel changed its name to UD Trucks.
 At the same time Nissan Diesel Trucks Japan, a 100% owned sales company of UD Trucks in Japan, changed its name to UD Trucks Japan.

-On September 12, 2012, UD Trucks of North America announced that it will no longer be part of the North American truck market.
+On September 12, 2012, UD Trucks announced that it would no longer sell into the North American truck market.
 Reasons given for this decision was a combination of factors, including the continued shrinking of the cab-over-engine market segment and the accelerating cost of regulatory compliance.

 In 2013, UD Trucks launched the UD Quester at Bangkok, a new heavy-duty truck for developing countries.

 In 2014, UD Trucks merged with UD Trucks Japan.
 That same year, Volvo's Volvo Buses started to market UD buses in India.
 The first model for that market, the UD SLF, was introduced in 2015.

 In 2015, UD Trucks renewed its headquarters building in Ageo.

 In 2016, UD Trucks started selling the Kazet, a new light-duty for the Japanese market that is supplied by Mitsubishi Fuso.
 In December of that year, it sold its stake in Dongvo (previously Dongfeng Nissan Diesel), a joint venture with Dongfeng Motor Group, which was renamed as Dongfeng Nengdi.

 In 2017, UD Trucks launched new versions of the Quon and Condor trucks.
 The Condor, a medium-duty truck, is supplied by Isuzu as part of an OEM agreement, mainly for the Japanese market.
 The company also launched a new Croner and the light-duty Kuzer, both aimed at developing countries.

 In December 2019, Volvo signed a non-binding memorandum of understanding to form a strategic alliance with Isuzu.
 As part of the agreement, Volvo plans to eventually transfer UD Trucks to Isuzu.
 In October 2020, the sale agreement became binding.

 In April 2021, Isuzu Motors became the owner of UD Trucks, completing the sale with Volvo.